PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

     Each step has several optional fields that are detailed in the [work pools documentation](/concepts/work-pools/).
     Select the block you created under the GCP Credentials field.
     This will allow Prefect Cloud to securely interact with your GCP project.

+=== "Modal"

+    Each step has several optional fields that are detailed in the [work pools documentation](/concepts/work-pools/).
+    Select the block you created under the Modal Credentials field.
+    This will allow Prefect Cloud to securely interact with your Modal account.

 Create your pool and you are ready to deploy flows to your Push work pool.